KrisKasprzak/ESP32_WebPage/README.md

 <b><h2><center>Sampe code for updating a web page and getting user actions sent back the the microcontroller</center></h1></b>

-This sample code will show you how to create an access point, serve a web page, updated just changed data, and get user interactions such as button presses and slider actions sent back to the microcontrller.
+This sample code will show you how to 1) create an access point, 2) serve a web page, 3) updated just changed data, and 4) get user interactions such as button presses and slider actions sent back to the microcontroller.

-You will need an ESP32 and some open source libraries.
+You will need an ESP32 and some open source libraries that are delivered with the Arduino IDE.

 WARNING